Cosmological viability of anisotropic inflation in Thurston spacetimes: On Thurston geometries

-Interpreting the scale factor constraints in table \ref{tab:scalefactor_constraints}, we note that for the \(\widetilde{U(\mathbb{H}^2)} \) geometry all the anisotropic scale factors of expansions are equal, implying that anisotropic expansion cannot dissolve its shear tensor contribution into this geometry.
-Further, since $\mathbb{R}^3$, $\mathbb{H}^3$ and $\mathbb{S}^3$ are already isotropic geometries recognized under the FLRW framework, we therefore discontinue our anisotropic studies on these geometries and focus on the four anisotropic geometries namely, $\mathbb{R}\times \mathbb{H}^2$ , $\mathbb{R} \times \mathbb{S}^2$, $Nil$ and $Solv$.\\ We present the metric equations for these four spacetimes subjected to their constraints on the anisotropic scale factors from table \ref{tab:scalefactor_constraints}. \\ \begin{itemize} \item \textbf{$\mathbb{R}\times \mathbb{H}^2$ and $\mathbb{R}\times \mathbb{S}^2$}
+Interpreting the scale factor constraints in table \ref{tab:scalefactor_constraints}, we note that for the \(\widetilde{U(\mathbb{H}^2)} \) geometry, all the anisotropic scale factors of expansions are equal, implying that anisotropic expansion cannot dissolve its shear tensor contribution into this geometry.
+Further, since $\mathbb{E}^3$, $\mathbb{H}^3$ and $S^3$ are already isotropic geometries recognised under the FLRW framework, we therefore discontinue our anisotropic studies on these geometries and focus on the four anisotropic geometries, namely, $\mathbb{E}\times \mathbb{H}^2$ , $\mathbb{E} \times S^2$, $Nil$ and $Solv$.